FSM transitional living Guidelines

 4. Emergency training once a year will be mandatory for all staff members.

-5. We have preapproval for alternative housing in case of an emergency at two different locations, Freedom Seekers Ministry in Berryville, Arkansas, and Harvest Assembly in Oak Grove, Arkansas.
+5. We are preapproved for alternative housing in case of an emergency at Rocky Branch Baptist Church in Rogers, Arkansas.